ryohare/threatsims-june-ctf-2020/README.md

 # ctf.threatsims.com - June CTF
 This is a summary of the June CTF by threat sims and the highlights worth mentioning.
+It ran June 27-28th 9AM - 3pm (30 hours).
 # BB
 ## Gain Initial Shell Access
 The website provided had only one endpoint with a search box.
 Seemed SQLi was probably the entry point.
 Issued a request with burp, exported and used sqlmap to pull everying out of the DB